 I’m Suzanne.
 I’m living with cancer and I want to make sure that people like me are not forgotten because of the ‘other c’ – coronavirus.

-It's been a strange year.
-We’ve learned to appreciate the simple things in life and yet the most normal things seem so far out of reach.
+2020 was a strange year.
+We learned to appreciate the simple things in life and yet the most normal things seemed so far out of reach.

-But this isn’t the first time my family has felt so uncertain.
+But this wasn’t the first time my family had felt so uncertain.
 In 2014, I was diagnosed with a brain tumour the size of a golf ball and given just one year to live.

 I’d noticed I was having problems reading and writing.
 Sometimes, out of nowhere, I wouldn’t be able to speak or react to things happening around me.
 Then one morning I woke up with an excruciating headache, struggling to breathe.